marshmallow-code/marshmallow/docs/upgrading.rst

 .. note::

     Some crucial parts of the pre-1.0 API have been retained to ease the transition.
-You can still pass an object to a `Schema` constructor and access the `Schema.data` and `Schema.errors` properties.
+You can still pass an object to a `Schema <marshmallow.Schema>` constructor and access the `Schema.data` and `Schema.errors` properties.
 The `is_valid` method, however, has been completely removed.
 It is recommended that you migrate to the new API to prevent future releases from breaking your code.

 The Fields interface was also reworked in 1.0 to make it easier to define custom fields with their own serialization and deserialization behavior.
 Custom fields now implement :meth:`Field._serialize` and :meth:`Field._deserialize`.